Twists of superconformal algebras: Chiral Twists in 4d Superconformal Algebras: Some Case by Case Analysis

 \begin{prp} Let $\mc Q$ be a rank $(2,0)$ nilpotent supercharge in a real form $\mathfrak{sconf}(p,4-p|\mathcal{N}{=} 2)$.
 Then there exists an affine patch $\iota \colon \RR^{p,4-p} \hookrightarrow C(\RR^{p,4-p})$ such that $\mc Q$, viewed in the the complexification $\mathfrak{sconf}(4|\mathcal{N}{=} 2, \CC)$, is a Donaldson--Witten supercharge, i.e., so that it lies in the span of the generators~$\mc Q_{\alpha \mc I}$. \end{prp}

-In other words, such a Schur supercharge on one ``spacetime'' (i.e., on one affine patch) looks like a Donaldson--Witten supercharge after moving to another ``spacetime'' by a conformal transformation.
+In other words, any real supercharge on one ``spacetime'' (i.e., on one affine patch) looks like a Donaldson--Witten supercharge after moving to another ``spacetime'' by a conformal transformation.

 \begin{proof} View $\mc Q$ as a rank 2 linear map $V_4^* \to W_2$, and let $U = \ker(\mc Q) \sub V_4^*$.
 Note that $V_4$ carries a canonical $\so(6,\CC)$-invariant inner product, allowing us to decompose $V_4 = U \oplus U^\perp$ into the sum of orthogonal two-dimensional subspaces.
 Consider now the Lie subalgebra of $\so(6,\CC)$ that preserves this decomposition, which provides an embedding or equivalently $\so(4,\CC) \subset \so(6,\CC)$.
 Each summand $U, U^\perp$ is identified with an $\so(4,\CC)$-irreducible summand $S_-, S_+$, respectively.